wincent/masochist/content/blog/godaddys-renewal-prices-are-too-high.md

 This is a shame.
 [I like GoDaddy](http://www.wincent.com/a/about/wincent/weblog/archives/2005/05/godaddy_vs_netw.php).
 But they've disappointed me in this case.

 If someone else wants to snap up the domain I will be happy to continue hosting it on this server.
 At some point DNS look-ups for piratewatch.org will start to fail (when GoDaddy pulls the plug).
-In the meantime I have moved the site to [piratewatch.wincent.com](http://piratewatch.wincent.com/).
+In the meantime I have moved the site to.

 **Update June 2006:** I notice someone else has snapped up the domain.